Fatjon-Gash1/ecommerce-backend-ts/docs/classes/CartService.md

 `Promise`\<`number`\>

-A promise resolving to the total cart items amount
+A promise resolving to a number representing the total cart items amount

 ***